Sceptre Staked FLR (SFLR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Sceptre Staked FLR Historical Price

-According to the latest data gathered on Sceptre Staked FLR live price page, the current price of Sceptre Staked FLR is 0.02479663USD.
-The circulating supply of Sceptre Staked FLR(SFLR) is 650.24M SFLR , giving it a market capitalization of $16.12M.
+According to the latest data gathered on Sceptre Staked FLR live price page, the current price of Sceptre Staked FLR is 0.02713182USD.
+The circulating supply of Sceptre Staked FLR(SFLR) is 650.24M SFLR , giving it a market capitalization of $17.65M.

 The Sceptre Staked FLR Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SFLR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.